Pro Kabaddi League: In new role as captain, Naveen Kumar powers Dabang Delhi to big win over U Mumba

 Naveen picked up from where he left off last season scoring 13 points and he was ably supported by Ashu, who picked up six raid points and a tackle point, in a dominant win for the defending champions.
 The youngster also marshalled his defenders while also rotating his raiders well as Delhi had a raid success rate of 41.46%.

 “The attack was very good today.
 Naveen got us points when we needed them the most.
 I had told him to play a bit safe and only go for points when we needed them.
 In other times, just play with the team and he did that.
-He made a couple of empty raids which were a part of our strategy.”
+He made a couple of empty raids which were a part of our strategy,” Hooda said.

 While the Delhi attack performed as expected, it was their defence which ultimately proved to be the difference.